cortega8612/design-everyone/_posts/projects/2014-04-11-10elake-reinvented.md

 date: 2014-11-07
 header-image:
 project-image:
-tagline: <em>10 East Lake Street Reinvented, begins the conversation about the reinvention of underutilized public space through a sustainability, technology and culture.</em>
+tagline: <em>Encouraging the conversation about the reinvention of underutilized public space through a sustainability, technology and culture.</em>
 video-interview:
 ---